SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Inheritance.rst

 a stored or computed property at source.
 (The stored or computed nature of an inherited property is not known by a subclass – it only knows that the inherited property has a certain name and type.)

-You can also change the read-only / read-write nature of a property in an override.
-If you provide a getter but no setter for a property override in your subclass, that property will be read-only when accessed on instances of your subclass.
+You must always state both the name and the type of the property you are overriding, to enable the compiler to check that your override matches a superclass property with the same name and type.

-Conversely, you can present an inherited read-only property as a read-write property on your subclass by providing both a getter and a setter in your subclass property override.
+You can present an inherited read-only property as a read-write property by providing both a getter and a setter in your subclass property override.
+You cannot, however, present an inherited read-write property as a read-only property.

+..
+TODO: You can also convert a read-write property into a read-only property (at least, you can as of Swift r16524), but this is not intended behavior (as tracked by rdar://problem/16659058).
+I've not mentioned it as a result.

 .. note::

-   If you provide a setter as part of a property override, you must also provide a getter.
+   If you provide a setter as part of a property override, you must also provide a getter for that override.
-   This is the same rule as for computed properties.

-   If you need to provide a getter, but don't want to modify the property value within the getter, you can simply return ``super.someProperty``, as in the ``SpeedLimitedCar`` example below.
+   If you don't want to modify the inherited property's value within the overriding getter, you can simply pass through the inherited value by returning ``super.someProperty`` from the getter, as in the ``SpeedLimitedCar`` example below.

 The following example defines a new class called ``SpeedLimitedCar``,